Deegan group

 Drop impact

-The splash from the impact of a drop with a thin film of the same liquid arises from the emission, expansion and breakup of one or more sheets.
-This process has important implication for diverse physical processes such as gas transfer across the air-sea interface1, combustion, and cooling.
+The splash from the impact of a drop on a pool or thin layer of the same liquid arises from the emission, expansion and breakup of one or more sheets.
+This process has important implication for diverse physical processes such as gas transfer across the air-sea interface, combustion, and cooling.
 The spray pattern and the distribution of secondary droplet sizes is in general highly complex and has yet to be understood.
-The simplest case is the formation and breakup of a sheet which results in the spray pattern immortalised by Harold Edgerton’s Milk Coronet, and studied by Peregrine.
-I with Jens Eggers and Philippe Brunet showed for the first time that this spatially regular splash is governed by the Rayleigh-Plateau instability, amplifying random microscopic noise.
+The simplest case is the formation and breakup of a sheet which results in the spray pattern immortalised by Harold Edgerton’s Milk Coronet.
+We showed for the first time that this spatially regular splash is governed by the Rayleigh-Plateau instability, amplifying random microscopic noise.
 The number of secondary droplets is determined by the most unstable wavenumber of this instability.

 Publications